evevision/evevision/README.md

 #### Making changes to C++
 If you make any changes to the C++, you need to know a few things:
 * You don't necessarily have to shut down EVE before injecting a new version of the overlay.
 Old versions sit there doing nothing.
 However, it's usually a good idea.
-* After making your changes to the overlay DLL, run `yarn build-overlay`.
+* After making your changes to the overlay DLL, run `yarn build:cpp:overlay`.
 You don't have to restart EveVision for it to inject the latest DLL.
-* After making changes to the node native module, run `yarn build-native`.
+* After making changes to the node native module, run `yarn build:cpp:native-node`.
 You **will** have to restart EveVision.

 All build commands are run beforehand with `yarn dev`, `yarn start`, and `yarn package`.